ComposableFi/composable/docs/docs/technology/cvm/virtual-wallet.md

 Bob wants to swap some `ETH` for `ATOM`.

-Bob and ALice are both satisfied with the price they are willing to exchange ATOM and ETH however, the amount of `ATOM` Alice needs is more than what Bob has to offer.
+Bob and ALice are both satisfied with the price, and they are willing to exchange ATOM and ETH.
+However, the amount of `ATOM` Alice needs is more than what Bob has to offer.

 **How can we make this exchange happen?**